bkonjanovski-novelic/hello_world/README.md

 Create a program that:
 1. Stores three numbers in a tuple
 2. Destructures the tuple
-3. Calculates and prints the sum, a
+3. Calculates and prints the sum, average, and product of the numbers

+---

+**Challenge Exercise: Student Records**

+Create a program that uses tuples to store student records:
+1. Create 3 tuples, each containing: (name, age, grade_average)
+2. Print a formatted table of all students
+3. Calculate the average grade of all students

+**Bonus:** Use arrays to store multiple tuples and iterate through them.